 Should I take my solar cover off during the day?

-Taking a pool cover off during the day will mean the pool is not likely to heat as quickly as leaving it on.
-However, if you put it back on at night it will at least retain the heat overnight.
+Taking a pool cover off during the day will cause the pool to heat less quickly than if it were left on.
+However, if you put it back on at night, it will at least retain the heat overnight.

 Also read: If you have the opposite problem and want to cool your pool then our post How to cool pool water in summer may help.